 Ayurveda is a great way to improve your inner health.
 Seeing it as a game will help you to stay focused on your goals.
 Are you already playing the Ayurveda game?
 I suddenly realized that I could already handle the rules, but I did not yet apply them structurally.

-If you will change something in your life in a good way, you have to practice.
+If you want to change something in your life in a good way, you have to practice.
 For example; you want to keep your fitness up to date.
 You have to practice every day to maintain the result.
 This also applies to Ayurveda.
 If you want to play this game, you have to practice every day.
 After some time, the rules become a habit in your lifestyle.

 What is Ayurveda?